igmk/w-radar/README.md

 ### iii) Dataflags read from input data
     - DualPol:   0 = radar has no polarimetric configuration,
                  1 = radar only measures LDR
-                 2 = radar has full polarimetric mesurement capabilities
+                 2 = radar has full polarimetric measurement capabilities
     - CompEna:   0 = not compressed
                  1 = spectra compressed
                  2 = spectra compressed and spectral polarimetric variable are stored in the file -> In the program these flag is called compress_spec.
-It has option 'true', combines option 1 and 2, or 'fales'.
+It has option 'true', combines option 1 and 2, or 'false'.
-    - AntiAlias: 0 = no dialiaising applied by RPG
+    - AntiAlias: 0 = no dialiasing applied by RPG
-                 1 = dialiaising applied by RPG (July 2019 - this configuration still leads to significant bias in the data, Do not use this option!)
+                 1 = dialiasing applied by RPG (July 2019 - this configuration still leads to significant bias in the data, Do not use this option!)

 ### iv) Additional variables added into "data" and missing values set to NaN.
     Function setting_data.m.
 If you want to add any variables into "data", do it here.

-### v) Radar specific settings to be applied before dealising.
+### v) Radar specific settings to be applied before dealiasing.
     The function preprocessing_radarname.m is called if such a function exist.
 Such a function is only necessary if you want to make any radar specific corrections or add missing meta data (relevant for early RPG